 5) Google Alerts

-With this, you can stay updated about your industry news and can even track your competitor!
-For example, you can sign up to get notified whenever someone mentions your company, products, executives, or your competition.
-Its super simple to use – you just need to add a topic or a search phrase and create an alert.
+With Google Alerts, businesses can stay up-to-date on industry news and track their competitors.
+For instance, you can set up alerts to notify you whenever someone mentions your company, products, executives, or competition.
+Setting up an alert is simple – just add a search phrase or topic and create an alert.
+With this tool, businesses can gain valuable insights and stay ahead of the curve.

 6) Google Trends